 How does cpanel-based web site hosting function?

 For your info, it's good to know that most of the cPanel-based webspace hosting offerings on the contemporary webspace hosting marketplace are generated by a very unsubstantial marketing segment (as far as annual capital flow is concerned) named reseller hosting.
 Reseller web space hosting is a type of a small-scale marketing segment, which provides an enormous number of different web hosting trademarks, yet providing absolutely the same solutions: mostly cPanel web hosting services.
 This is bad news for everyone.
 Why?
 Owing to the fact that at least 98 percent of the hosting offers on the whole web page hosting marketplace supply absolutely the same solution: cPanel.
 There's no variety at all.
 Even the cPanel webspace hosting prices are similar.
 Very much alike.
 Giving those who demand a top web hosting service practically no other web site hosting platform/website hosting CP choice.
-So, there is only one fact: out of more than two hundred thousand web hosting trademarks around the world, the non-cPanel based ones are less than 2%!
-Less than 2%, mark that one...
+So, there is only one fact: out of more than two hundred thousand web hosting trademarks around the world, the non-cPanel based ones are less than 2, mark that one...

 200k "website hosting vendors", all cPanel-based, yet distinctly branded